Myosin: Myosin X

 Myosin X is an unconventional myosin motor, which is functional as a dimer.
 The dimerization of myosin X is thought to be antiparallel.
 This behavior has not been observed in other myosins.
 In mammalian cells, the motor is found to localize to filopodia.
 Myosin X walks towards the barbed ends of filaments.
 Some research suggests it preferentially walks on bundles of actin, rather than single filaments.
 It is the first myosin motor found to exhibit this behavior.

 Myosin XI

 Myosin XI directs the movement of organelles such as plastids and mitochondria in plant cells.
 It is responsible for the light-directed movement of chloroplasts according to light intensity and the formation of stromules interconnecting different plastids.
 Myosin XI also plays a key role in polar root tip growth and is necessary for proper root hair elongation.
-A specific Myosin XI found in Nicotiana tabacum was discovered to be the fastest known processive molecular motor, moving at 7μm/s in 35 nm steps along the actin filament.
+A specific Myosin XI found in Nicotiana tabacum was discovered to be the fastest known processive molecular motor, moving at 7 μm/s in 35 nm steps along the actin filament.